-The CSEAS, under central management in the Department of Public Expenditure and Reform (DPER), is an important shared service element of the Human Resource (HR) structure in the Civil Service.
-It plays a key part in an ethos of promoting employee wellness and organisational effectiveness.
+The CSEAS, under central management in the Department of Public Expenditure, NDP Delivery and Reform (DPENDR), is an important shared service element of the HR structure in the Civil Service.
+It plays a key part in the ethos of promoting employee wellness and organisational effectiveness.

-Provision of a service of this nature arises from a recognition that staff are a valued resource, whose continued well-being contributes to the overall efficiency and effectiveness of the Civil Service.
+Provision of a service of this nature arises from a recognition that staff are a valued resource, whose continued wellbeing contributes to the overall efficiency and effectiveness of the Civil Service.

-The CSEAS provides a wide range of free and confidential supports to staff and management designed to assist employees to manage work and/or life difficulties which, if left unattended, could adversely affect work performance and/or attendance and quality of life.
+The CSEAS provides a wide range of free and confidential supports to staff and management designed to assist employees in managing work and life difficulties which, if left unattended, could adversely affect work performance and attendance, and quality of life.
 Employee Assistance Officers (EAOs) operate on a regional basis.
-The

-&lt;sup>1 See CSEAS website www.cseas.per.gov.ie for details of confidentiality and exceptions to confidentiality

-CSEAS website is a significant resource in the area of health and well-being.
-It provides information on a wide range of topics with titles including Coronavirus COVID-19 Support, Health & Well-being Check In Tips, People Managers Guide and Parenting Portal etc. For further information and contact details for the CSEAS please see www.cseas.per.gov.ie
+The CSEAS website, www.cseas.per.gov.ie, is a significant resource in the area of health and well-being.
+It provides information on a wide range of topics, including health and well-being check in tips, People Managers Guide and Parenting Portal etc.